SenpaiiSaint/hex/README.md

  Hex is a full-stack investment platform that enables users to discover, analyze, and participate in private funding rounds for high-growth startups and tokenized assets.
 Built with compliance and user experience at its core, Hex bridges the gap between retail and institutional investing in early-stage ventures.

 # Core Features
-- Authentication & User Roles
+- Authentication (Complete) & User Roles
+- Verification Emails (Complete)
-- Secure login (Clerk/Auth.js) with magic link + OAuth options.
+- Secure login (Better-Auth) with magic link + OAuth options.
 - Role-based access (Investor, Startup Founder, Admin).

 ## Investment Marketplace